rest-for-physics/rest-school/day3/session1/README.md

 ### Example 5: Using pyRoot and numpy to quickly visualize rawsignals and derived parameters

 This example, `PyRoot_SignalPlotter.ipynb`, is a Jupyter notebook.
 It demonstrates how we can combine ROOT and REST with python mathematical libraries to examine raw signals, while quickly visualizing noise reduction parameters.
 This could be a more convenient way for those who havce already some experience using `numpy` and `matplotlib.pyplot` libraries.

-**TODO**: Since this notebook already uses many REST functions, it will be presented in more detail in another session.